NordForsk Graduate Education Courses

 Stefán Hrafn Jónsson, University of Iceland, Reykjavik

 Ivo Grigorov, Technical University of Denmark, Copenhagen

-Application is done via the Karolinska Institutet´s course catalogue.
-The course catalogue for autumn semester 2019 will be open for application during the period April 15 to May 15, 2019.
+Application is done via the Karolinska Institutet course catalogue.
+The course catalogue for spring semester 2020 will be open for application during the period October 16 to November 15, 2019.

 A letter of motivation from the main supervisor is required, which should state that the student is recommended and permitted to take part in the course (with the exceptions of emergencies), (not exceeding one A4 sized page).
 This letter should be emailed to Johanna Bergman.